 The Equity Rule 10000 Series incorporates by reference the NASD Code of Arbitration Procedure for Customer Disputes and the NASD Code of Arbitration Procedure for Industry Disputes.
 The Exchange's arbitration program will be administered by FINRA under the FINRA Regulatory Contract.
 The Equity Rule 10000 Series is substantively identical to the corresponding rules of the NASDAQ Exchange.

 The Equity Rule 11000 Series adopts the Uniform Practice Code as rules of the Exchange, and is substantively identical to the corresponding NASDAQ Exchange rules.
 Exchange Rule 11890 governs nullification and modification of clearly erroneous transactions on the Exchange, and is generally consistent with the corresponding NASDAQ Exchange rule.
 Trades in securities listed on the Exchange will be adjudicated under the standards applicable to NASDAQ Exchange-listed securities under that rule.
-In addition, language in the rule pertaining to trades occurring in the closing or opening crosses is omitted, since the Exchange will not be operating crossing sessions.
+In addition, language in the rule pertaining to trades Start Printed Page 69691occurring in the closing or opening crosses is omitted, since the Exchange will not be operating crossing sessions.

 Certificate and By-Laws